AnnaGerber/kibana_dropdown/README.md

   }
 }

-To set up the dropdown widget, create a Visualisation of type Dropdown Picker
+To set up the dropdown widget, create a Visualisation of type 'Dropdown Picker'

 ![Configure Dropdown Picker](dropdownconfigure.png?raw=true "Configure Dropdown Picker")

+In the visualisation options, you can set whether the dropdown is allowed to be blank.
+If this is true, you can hit escape while the dropdown is open to close it without selecting a value.

 ---